Driving of bicycles, motorbikes & other vehicles on Stuart company business

 - Ensure secure, robust locks are used whenever vehicle is left unattended.

 - Hand held mobile telephones and other electronic devices should not be used on moving vehicles.
-Stuart recommends that you use a cradle to avoid falling foul of this legal restriction.

 - Sending, receiving texts and surfing should only be carried out when the vehicle is stationary and parked in a safe, legal position.